-The AnalystTM is a diagnostic tool, now accessible online, that fills the gap between what you need and what busy, human doctors can offer.
+The Analyst[TM] is an online diagnostic tool that fills the gap between what you need and what busy, human doctors can offer.
 With less and less time to address a patient's individual needs and yet more and more research and other information to digest, incorrect and incomplete diagnoses are frequently made.
 On this site they have a great diagram that compares The Analyst to a Doctor.